Running HeavyMetal on Windows VistaTM7/8/10

 While the following information refers to Vista, most of the recommendations

-are using HM programs on Win7 with roughly the same success and experiences as
+are using HM programs on Win7/8 with roughly the same success and experiences as

 with Vista (that is, generally, good).

-So, do the HeavyMetal programs run on Microsoft's latest version of Windows,
+So, do the HeavyMetal programs run on Microsoft's latest versions of Windows?

-Vista?
 The answer is yes, but not automatically.
-In fact, I currently run only
+In fact, I currently run only Windows

-Vista Ultimate, and use it to both develop and run all of the HeavyMetal
+7 Ultimate, and use it to both develop and run all of the HeavyMetal programs.

-may end up being as much a Blog as anything else, as I learn more about Vista,
+This page may end up being as much a Blog as anything else, as I learn more

 Okay, so how do you

-install and run the programs under Vista?
+install and run the programs under Vista and newer Windows versions?
 I'm going to give you a few steps

 which seem to work well on my new PC, and which you should try to use with